thindil/steamsky/bin/doc/MODDING.md

   Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate enemy ships.
 - Tag `description`: In game description of item.
 Can have any value.
+- Tags `foodtype`: Types of items used as food by this faction members.
+If no `foodtype` tags inside faction, that faction members can't be hungry.
+- Attribute `name`: name of item type used as food.
+Must be valid item type from *data/game.dat* file.

 ## Stories